 I had finally reached the end, 10km and 3 hours after I had started hiking back in Manly.

 It was a spectacular hike and although not as crowded as the Bondi to Coogee walk, it was still popular.
 For almost the entire hike there were spectacular water views and I loved the hidden beaches of the National Park.
-The Manly to Spit walk was definitely one of the best walks in Sydney.
+The Manly to Spit walk is definitely one of the best walks in Sydney.

 It may not be my beloved alpine hiking, but the Manly to Spit walk sure was beautiful.

 You can start at either end of the Manly to Spit Walk.
 The best way to get to the Spit Bridge if you don’t have a car is by bus, you can use the Transport NSW Trip Planner to find out which bus to take.

 To get to Manly, I highly recommend taking the ferry.
 It is the fastest way to get back to the city and it is definitely the most scenic.
 If you do the hike on a Sunday, the ferry is drastically reduced in price if you have an Opal card – all Sunday travel is $2.70 per trip!

 Easy/Intermediate.
 The hike does have a couple of uphill slogs but they aren’t bad – especially if you walk and hike a lot.

 If you liked this post, check out my other Sydney content: